 While the labels reflect different artistic approaches, they both follow a similar advertising strategy.
-Each company designed the Six-Pack to emphasize the artesian water sources and krausening process which produce their high-quality brews.
+Each company designed the Six-Pack to emphasize the artesian water sources and krausening process, a German term for the addition of actively fermented wort to induce fermentation in a batch of beer, which produce their high-quality brews.
 Thus, the Six-Pack reflects pride in the abundant natural resources and rich brewing history characteristic to La Crosse.
 In 2003, City Brewery unveiled its new labels in a ceremony preceding Oktoberfest and City Fest, two annual festivals that celebrate the city’s brewing culture and serve as profitable tourist attractions.
 Consequently, the “World’s Largest Six-Pack” accentuates the reciprocal connection between the city’s brewing and tourism industries.

 Written by Isabella Lisak, August 2021.

 Wisconsin Historical Society, Wisconsin Architecture and History Inventory, “World’s Largest Six-Pack,” “La Crosse,” “La Crosse,” “Wisconsin,” “242971.”